Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 If implantation occurs, your endometrium will stay thick, receiving increased blood flow to support the baby-to-be.

-If implantation doesn’t occur, the corpus luteum will dissolve, causing a decline in progesterone and oestrogen levels, triggering your period and starting the cycle all over again.
+If implantation doesn’t occur, a drop in progesterone and oestrogen levels, triggering your period and starting the cycle all over again.

 Menstrual cycle FAQs